Ritesh Thapa

 He played for Nepal Police Club.

 Club career

 Thapa was born in Itahari, Nepal.
-Thapa started his career with the Three Star Club, but joined the Nepal Police Club four years later in 2004.
-He has won many achievements with the Nepali Police Club, including a runner's up medal at the 2007 AFC President's Cup.
-He has also won the Martyr's Memorial A-Division League four times with the Nepali Police Club.
+He started his career with the Three Star Club, but joined the Nepal Police Club four years later in 2004.
+He won many achievements with the Nepali Police Club, including a runners-up medal at the 2007 AFC President's Cup.
+He also won the Martyr's Memorial A-Division League four times with the Nepali Police Club.

 International career

 Thapa made his debut for Nepal on September 29, 2003 although it was a dark day in his country's football history.
-Nepal were playing South Korea in the 2004 AFC Asian Cup qualification and lost by a record 16-0 scoreline.
-Thapa came on as a half time substitute for goalkeeper Ujjwal Manadhar in the game.
+Nepal were playing South Korea in the 2004 AFC Asian Cup qualification and lost by a record 16-0.
+Thapa came on as a half-time substitute for goalkeeper Ujjwal Manadhar in the game.

 Thapa played two games at the 2012 Nehru Cup, picking up one yellow card.

 He has made twelve appearances for his country so far.